happycollision/jekyll.happycollision.com/src/pages/2025/01/20/rethinking-ci-cd.md

 tktk picture here to clarify the above

-This means that all code on `main` is safe to deploy, aside from untested bugs which happen in "stricter" CI/CD pipelines as well.
-So once things are merged, whoever merged will (often immediately) run the deploy script from their machine.
+Since all code at the tip of the `main` branch is tested, developers are free to deploy from `main` whenever they want.
+So once things are merged, whoever merged will (often immediately) run the deploy script from their own machine.

 This might raise some questions in your mind.

 > "Are you worried about bad local state or accidental deployments?"

-The script we use for deployment does a few simple "dummy checks" to make sure we aren't deploying from a weird state, and it also pauses a couple times for the developer to double check that this is what they intend to do.
+The script we use for deployment does a few simple "dummy checks," and it also pauses a couple times for the developer to confirm their intent.

+If any bizarre local state causes a bad deployment, literally all our other developers could be tapped to run a quick deploy from their machine if needs be.
+(We've never needed to do this.)

 > "Don't you ship more bugs?"